-The local authority has had regard to all the submissions received during the pre-draft consultation stage of the Development Plan.
-However, any issues raised with regard to wind energy policy will be addressed in the context of the requirement to comply with Circular PL20-13.
+The local authority has had regard to all the submissions received during the consultation stages of the Development Plan.
+However, any issues raised with regard to wind energy policy were addressed in the context of the requirement to comply with Circular PL20-13.